splooshman/Ceus-Calendar/README.md

 Running the Server:
-After installing the relevant dependencies e.g. npm install, we are able to run the development server:
+After installing the relevant dependencies e.g. npm install, we are able to run the development server in 'ziyuan_app':

 ```bash